tailhook/lithos/docs/container_config.rst

 lithos:config_filename
     Full path of this configuration file as visible from within container

+lithos:pid
+    Pid of the process as visible inside of the container.
+Note: this variable can only be in environment and can only be full value of the variable.
+    I.e. `PID: "@{lithos:pid}"` is fine,
+    but `PID: "pid is @{lithos:pid}"` is **not allowed**.
+(In most cases this variable is exaclty ``2``, this is expected but might not be always true in some cases).

 More built-in variables may be added in the future.
 Built-in variables doesn't have to be declared.